dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

    The Point Distribute Node.

-The *Point Distribute* node distributes points on the surface of the input geometry object.
+The *Point Distribute* node places points on the surface of the input geometry object.

 Inputs